Jollycistaken/Jollybot-V2/README.md

 This bot has been remade in typescript because I like typescript more then javascript :)

-This bot is still indev with no commands made besides a template for the help command
+This bot is still indev, commands are currently being made now due to the help command being finished :)

 # Running